-Subscription (non-advertising) revenue is expected to grow 8-12% on-year to reach Rs 580-590 billion in fiscal 2022, led by optical recovery in TV, print, films and radio segments.
-In fiscal 2023, we expect subscription revenue to grow 16-20% with improved economic conditions reviving spends on recreation.
-Subscription revenue is expected to reach ~Rs 785 billion by fiscal 2025, growing at a CAGR of ~2% between fiscals 2020 and 2025, due to following factors:
+Subscription (non-advertising) revenue is expected to grow by 13-18% on-year to reach ~Rs 565-575 bn in fiscal 2023 lead by recovery in TV, print, films, and radio segments.
+This is on account of the with improved economic conditions reviving spends to recreation Over medium term, subscription revenues are expected to reach ~Rs 780 trillion by fiscal 2025, growing at a ~8-12% CAGR between fiscals 2022 and 2025, due to following factors:

-• Continuing growth in theatrical collections of movies owing to the rising number of multiplexes in Tier-2 and -3 cities and moderate rise in ticket prices, along with rising revenue from ancillary streams such as cable, satellite and digital rights

-- The shift towards over-the-top (OTT) platforms will widen the digital television subscriber base.
+- Continuing growth in theatrical collections of movies owing to the rising number of multiplexes in Tier-2 and -3 cities and moderate rise in ticket prices, along with rising revenue from ancillary streams such as cable, satellite and digital rights - The shift towards over-the-top (OTT) platforms will widen the digital television subscriber base.
 Increased availability of regional and original content on digital platforms coupled with a shift to a subscription-based model by players will drive the segment's growth - Growth in the music industry, aided by increase in digital revenue, driven by a push from bundling by telcos as well as the growing number of standalone-streaming applications.